-Henry W. Murray, MD The Arthur R. Ashe Professor of Medicine.
-Dr. Murray is an expert in macrophage activation, immunopathogenesis of infection caused by intracellular pathogens, in particular, Leishmania, and the chemo- and immunochemotherapy of leishmaniasis.
-Murray's long-term, NIH-supported research is currently focused on immunoregulation of the host response to antileishmanial chemotherapy in experimental visceral leishmaniasis (kala-azar).
+The Arthur R. Ashe Professor of Medicine.
+Henry W. Murray, MD Dr. Murray is an expert in macrophage activation, immunopathogenesis of infection caused by intracellular pathogens, in particular, Leishmania, and the chemo- and immunochemotherapy of leishmaniasis.
+Dr. Murray's long-term, NIH-supported research is currently focused on immunoregulation of the host response to antileishmanial chemotherapy in experimental visceral leishmaniasis (kala-azar).
 This work has in part formed the basis of experimental treatment trials in Indian patients at the internationally-recognized kala-azar clinical trials unit he co-directs in Bihar State, India.
 Dr. Murray received the Squibb Award (1989) from the Infectious Diseases Society of America for outstanding achievement in infectious diseases, and previously was Chief of the Division of Infectious Disease (1983-1995) and Associate Cha irman of Medicine for Clinical Research (1995-2007).
 Dr. Murray is currently Director of the Arthur Ashe Endowment for the Defeat of AIDS, Editor of the travel medicine web site, Tropimed U.S., and cochairs the Department of Medicine's Quality Assurance Committee.

-hwmurrav@med.cornell.edu
+anm2047@med.cornell.edu

 Jean W. Pape, MD Professor of Medicine.
 Dr. Pape is a graduate of Weill Cornell who completed his medicine and ID training at Cornell prior to returning to his native Haiti in 1980.
-In 1982, he founded the "Haitian" Study Group on Kaposi's sarcoma and opportunistic infections (GHESKIO)", the first institution in the world dedicated to the fight against AIDS.
-He currently directs NIH-supported HIV vaccine and Dr. Pape is the recipient of numerous awards therapy trials in Haiti. including the French "Legion d'Honneur" for "improvement of the health of the Haitian people and that of the people of the world" (2002).
-In 2003 he was elected to the Institute of Medicine of the National Academy of Sciences of the United States.
-In 2007 he was the first recipient of the N'Galy-Mann Lecture Award.
-In 2008 he received the "National Alive Treasure of Haiti" award by Foundation Françoise Canez Auguste.
-In 2010 Dr. Pape was the recipient of the Carlos Slim award for research, the Prix Christophe Mérieux for research from the Institut jwpape@gheskio.org de Franc", the Gates 2010 award and the Clinton Global Initiative award.
+In 1982, he founded the "Haitian Study Group on Kaposi's sarcoma and opportunistic infections (GHESKIO)", the first institution in the world dedicated to the fight against AIDS.
+He currently directs NIH-supported HIV vaccine and therapy trials in Haiti.
+Dr. Pape is the recipient of numerous awards including: the French "Legion d'Honneur" for "improvement of the health of the Haitian people and that of the people of the world" (2002), election to the Institute of Medicine (2003), first recipient of the N'Galy-Mann Lecture Award (2007), "National Alive Treasure of Haiti" award and in 2010 the Carlos Slim award for research, the Institut de France's Prix Christophe et Rodolphe Mérieux for research, the Gates Global Health award and the Clinton Global Initiative award.
+In 2010 he directed the GHESKIO's response to the catastrophic earthquake and to the major cholera epidemic by developing a comprehensive cholera prevention jwpape@gheskio.org and treatment model including the introduction and completion in June 2012 of the first large scale oral cholera vaccine in the urban slums around GHESKIO.

 Robert N. Peck, MD Assistant Professor in Medicine and Pediatrics.
-Dr. Peck received his MD from Vanderbilt University, where he was Alpha Omega Alpha, as well as a Candy Robinson Scholar; he also received the Award of Excellence in Infectious Diseases. completed a combined medicine/pediatrics residency program at Harvard/ Massachusetts General Hospital and the Children's Hospital in Boston.
+Dr. Peck received his MD from Vanderbilt University, where he was Alpha Omega Alpha, as well as a Candy Robinson Scholar; he also received the Award of Excellence in Infectious Diseases.
+He completed a combined medicine/pediatrics residency program at Harvard/ Massachusetts General Hospital and the Children's Hospital in Boston.
 Dr. Peck currently supervises and teaches Weill Cornell medical students and NYPH residents and fellows rotating through Bugando University College of Health Sciences (BUCHS) and Bugando Medical Center (BMC).
 He also participates in the teaching and training of BUCHS medical students and interns, as well as the development of the BUCHS/BMC internal medicine and pediatrics residency programs.
-Dr. Peck is involved in collaborative clinical and operational research related to HIV and Tuberculosis.
-He is based fulltime in Mwanza, Tanzania, at BUCHS and BMC.
+Dr. Peck is involved in collaborative clinical and operational research related to HIV and cardiovascular diseases.
+He is based full-time in Mwanza, Tanzania, at BUCHS and BMC.